intarchboard/nomcom-description/iab-nomcom-description.md

   does this primarily through its liaison process.
   When necessary, IAB members will more directly engage with those other organizations.

+- The IAB reviews the charters of new and existing IRTF RGs.
+The IAB receives regular feedback and status overviews from IRTF WGs and provides feedback to the community from an architectural perspective.

 All IAB members need to be prepared to participate (to varying degrees) in these activities.